-The Ningaloo Turtle Program is a community volunteer conservation project, established by the Department of Environment and Conservation (DEC), the Cape Conservation Group and WWF Australia and collects valuable information on turtle species, nests, tracks, disturbance and predation during nesting season.
+The Ningaloo Turtle Program is a community volunteer conservation project, established by the The Department of Parks and Wildlife (DPAW), the Cape Conservation Group and WWF Australia and collects valuable information on turtle species, nests, tracks, disturbance and predation during nesting season.
 This information helps to educate the public and scientists alike and ensures the ongoing protection of these ancient mariners.
 Visit the Ningaloo Turtle Program

 website for more details.

 Visit the Exmouth Visitor Centre

 or Shark Bay World Heritage Discovery and Visitor Centre